Your questions about Harvest and Vehicle Movement Bans answered.

 Can I drive down a 4WD track during a HVMB?

-Driving is only allowed on gazetted – or official – public roads.
+No. Driving is only allowed on gazetted – or official – public roads.
+If it’s a normal public road you’d see on a map or road sign, it’s usually a gazetted road.